BAM-PFA/guerrillatv/_collections/_essays/2020-08-10_rick-prelinger-revolutionary-rectangle.md

 <div class="row">
   <div class="col-sm-7 col-xl-12">
     <p>
       Watching only the finished programs can’t begin to communicate the flavor of TVTV’s work.
 As with all unscripted television, the narrative is in the cut show, but the reality lies in the source tapes.
 Like classic cinema-verité but without the limitations of fixed-length film rolls and the expense of raw stock, this is TV whose tactic and ultimate goal is to explore as much as record.
 The tapes are often chaotic, sometimes incoherent.
-Steeped in the low-res portable video esthetic (think of your very first camera phone) and what cantankerous Soviet documentary pioneer Dziga Vertov called in a very different context “the maelstrom of colliding phenomena known as life,” they can be as hard to look at as an early YouTube.
-But consider the difference between these tapes and today’s highly crafted video documentaries, meticulously edited, flaws removed except where they’re left in for esthetic effect, every frame altered by the hand of the postproduction colorist and every scene scored with music that more often than not guides your emotions.
+Steeped in the low-res portable video aesthetic (think of your very first camera phone) and what cantankerous Soviet documentary pioneer Dziga Vertov called in a very different context “the maelstrom of colliding phenomena known as life,” they can be as hard to look at as an early YouTube.
+But consider the difference between these tapes and today’s highly crafted video documentaries, meticulously edited, flaws removed except where they’re left in for aesthetic effect, every frame altered by the hand of the postproduction colorist and every scene scored with music that more often than not guides your emotions.
 In most of today’s docs, you can close your eyes, listen to the music, and come away with some sense of the narrative.
 In TVTV’s tapes, you can plug your ears and watch the gyrations of the camera.
 Think of their spontaneous scenes, many discovered by chance and simply pointing the camera in the right direction, as tweets from a past that also foretells something of the future.
     </p>
   </div>
   <div class="col-sm-5 col-xl-6 mx-auto my-2">